 Below you can see the necessary formulas to estimate these measures.

-If you need these calculations, choose one of the methods that suit you the most.
+If you need these calculations, choose the method that suits you the most.
 Now let’s proceed to the differences between average fixed and average variable cost.

-The average fixed cost is the cost required to manufacture one unit.
+Average fixed cost is the cost required to manufacture one unit of products.
 This cost decreases as the number of goods produced increases.
 This is because the same amount of fixed costs needs to be spent to produce a larger number of units.
 You can calculate the cost this way: divide the sum of all fixed costs by the number of manufactured units.

-By calculating this measure, you have the opportunity to analyze your firm's expenses and to reduce them, and identify the point where your business begins to generate revenue.
-The cost helps you find out the information necessary for your production decisions.
+By calculating this measure, you have an opportunity to analyze your firm’s expenses and to reduce them, and identify the point where your business begins to generate revenue.
+The cost helps you obtain the information necessary for your production decisions.
 If you want to maximize your revenue, it’s critical to control this cost.
-You should know how it changes when there’s a change in the quantity.
+You should know how it alters when there’s a change in the quantity.

 Average variable cost (AVC) is a sum of all variable costs divided by the number of goods produced.
-It is a critical factor for a company to decide whether it’s worth continuing the production of its goods.
-A company can continue only if the marginal revenue is bigger than AVC.
+It is a critical factor that helps a company decide whether it’s worth continuing the production of its goods.
+A company can continue only if the marginal revenue is bigger than the AVC.

-If the average revenue of a company is lower than AVC, it would be better to shut down this business.
-This is since manufacturing anything wouldn’t help to obtain profit big enough to offset the variable costs of the production, minimal production would also add losses to this firm.
-So the company prefers to stop operating and lose only fixed costs.
+If the average revenue of a company is lower than the AVC, it would be better to shut down this business.
+Since manufacturing anything wouldn’t help obtain a profit big enough to offset the variable costs of production, minimal production would also add losses to this firm.
+Therefore, it is better to stop operating and lose only the fixed costs.

-On the other hand, when a business obtains costs bigger than the AVC, it can cover some of the expenses, among them all variable costs and some of the fixed costs.
-Fixed costs aren’t influenced by production.
-For example, the amount of money you pay to rent a space for your business.
-For sure, it doesn’t change when the number of units you decide to produce changes.
+On the other hand, when a business obtains costs bigger than the AVC, it can cover some of the expenses, including all the variable costs and some of the fixed costs.
+Fixed costs, like the money you pay to rent a space for your business, aren’t influenced by production.
+For sure, they don’t alter when the number of units you decide to produce changes.
 As long as your revenue is higher than the AVC, you can continue to produce your goods.

-Let’s move to the next part to review several examples and understand how to accurately estimate this measure.
+Let’s move to the next part to review several examples and understand how to estimate this measure accurately.

 Average Fixed Cost Examples

 Let’s imagine that there is a company engaged in the cultivation of coffee.
 The firm’s team has hired five permanent employees and has to pay $5,000 per annum to each worker.
 Besides, they have to pay for the necessary equipment $70,000 per annum.
-It also spends $15,000 to rent a building to store coffee.
+They also spend $15,000 to rent a building to store coffee.
 The company’s total output is 1000 tons.
-So now let’s estimate the average fixed cost.
+Let’s estimate their average fixed cost.